 Best Disposable Pet Hair Lint Rollers

 No one argues with the efficiency of disposable pet hair lint rollers.
 That sticky surface removes just about everything from fabric surfaces.
-You’ll pull up dirt and dust you didn’t even know were there!
+You’ll pull up dirt and dust you didn’t even know was there!
 However, that capability comes at a steep price.
 These are the most wasteful pet hair lint rollers on the market.
 The sheets often come in small sizes, and you go through dozens on a single garment.
 Accidentally tear a sheet due to poor perforation, and that’s a wasted sheet.
-All of that waste fills landfills, taking years to breakdown while releasing harmful plastics into the environment.
-It’s a balancing act you’ll want to weigh in your mind.
+All of that waste fills landfills, taking years to break down while releasing harmful plastics into the environment.
+It’s a balancing act you’ll want to weigh before you make your purchase.